 We have some new norms in terms of how we work – some good, some less so.
 We should accept, however, that there’ll be no return to the old “normal.”
 It’ll take some time – probably years – for the effects of the virus to allow all of us to return to previous norms of social and vocational interaction.
 The new normal for some time will still be a reclusive Microsoft Teams/Zoom-filled schedule, peppered with home-schooling, and risk-laden trips to shops and parks for necessary errands.

-It’s clear that there’ll be a limited return to the old ways of attending and participating at work.
+In our post-COVID-19 future, it’s clear that there’ll be a limited return to the old ways of attending and participating at work.
 Knowledge workers, including providers of IT and support services, are potentially the most transformed, as they can do a lot of their work almost anywhere.
 In many cases, this will mean organizations moving to more permanent flexible working models, while reducing their office footprint costs.
 If we can make virtual home-based IT service desks work (even on a large scale), then we can certainly move many other IT workers offsite.

 Whatever the new normal is or becomes – it won’t be the old normal.
 There’s been enough change and transformation in the last three months to shift mindsets, open up new opportunities, and generally shake up our view of what work is and how it’s delivered.